ryankarlos/AWS-VPC/aws_vpc/aws-flask/README.md

 ### Deploying with AWS Elastic Beanstalk

-As an alternative to the workflow described in `aws-vpc/README.md` which involves manual steps to deploying in an EC2 instance - we can also use AWS Elastic Beanstalk to automate this and quickly provision and operate all necessary infrastructure (e.g. EC2, load balancers, auto scaling groups, security and networking etc) https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/aws-elastic-beanstalk.html We can also create an RDS DB with EB or add one previously created  to the EB environment.
+As an alternative to the workflow described in `aws-vpc/code-deploy/README.md` which involves manual steps to deploying an EC2 instance using AWS CodeDeploy - we can also use AWS Elastic Beanstalk to automate this and quickly provision and operate all necessary infrastructure (e.g. EC2, load balancers, auto scaling groups, security and networking etc) https://docs.aws.amazon.com/whitepapers/latest/overview-deployment-options/aws-elastic-beanstalk.html We can also create an RDS DB with EB or add one previously created  to the EB environment.